emacs-mirror/emacs/mps/manual/source/glossary/c.rst

         mechanisms by which it is kept consistent, are quite varied.
         See :term:`cache policy`.

-        Some systems have more than one level of cache. "level 1 cache" is the fastest, smallest :term:`storage level`, "level 2" the next fastest, and so on.
+        Some systems have more than one level of cache.
+"Level 1 cache" is the fastest, smallest :term:`storage level`, "level 2" the next fastest, and so on.